 Accessing historical and real time scientific data offers exciting teaching opportunities, yet teachers face many challenges utilizing data and incorporating it into their teaching.
 NOAA possesses an array of observing systems that monitor oceanic, atmospheric, and terrestrial parameters, but what's missing — according to an assessment by the Jacques Cousteau National Estuarine Research Reserve — are relevant, easy to use curriculum activities that put real time data into an exciting and compelling context as well as simple, intuitive computer interfaces for accessing online data.

 Data in the Classroom aims to help fill these gaps by creating online curriculum modules that integrate tools for accessing NOAA data.
-Within each module, authentic research questions and scaled data interactions provide a stepped entry into accessing and using real‐time data.
+In addition to providing a virtual platform with data tools and simulations, the lessons allow students to interact with the content through multiple modalities.
 Each module contains five scaled levels of interaction: Entry, Adoption, Adaptation, Interactivity, and Invention.
-Entry and adoption levels are teacher‐driven.
+Entry and adoption levels are teacher driven.
 However, they are important first steps when learning something new.
-The levels of adaptation through invention are more student‐directed and open up opportunities to design lessons featuring student driven inquiry.
+The levels of adaptation through invention are more student directed and open up opportunities to design lessons featuring student driven inquiry.

 Supporting Science Standards